XII changed my life.

-XII changed my life.
-My dreams washed away like waves on the sea shore.
-I did not score well to secure a seat in the Medical or Engineering colleges in Gujarat.
+My dreams washed away like waves on the seashore.
+I did not score well to secure a seat in the Medical or Engineering colleges.

 I started attending the Mount Carmel Ashram, a Catholic Church, near to our colony.
 Every Sunday morning, at 7 am, I would attend the mass.
 I liked the Catholic Church service more than the Jacobite service.
 I loved the beautiful worship songs by Nuns.
 It was during this time, I started reading the Bible.

 They were held at a Christian School compound at Fatehgunj.
-I attended the meeting both the days.
-There were truck loads of security personnel.
-It was during this meeting, I received a Prayer Request card with Name, Address, and Prayer details.
-I wrote my prayer request, for admission in MCA course, and gave it to an Usher.
+I attended the meetings, both days.
+There were truckloads of security personnel.
+It was during this meeting, I received a Prayer card requesting my Name, Address, and Prayer details.
+I wrote my prayer request, for admission in MCA course, and gave it to an usher.
 That prayer request card changed the destiny of my life.
 It went to Pastor Babu Samuel of the Sharon Pentecostal church in Fatehgunj.
-Seeing the address, he visited my house and prayed specifically for admission in MCA in Baroda itself.
-Mom and I were impressed with his prayers.
+Seeing the address, he visited my house and prayed specifically for MCA admission in Baroda itself.
+It was a powerful prayer!

 During my BSc final year, there was also a crusade in Ahmedabad, by Brother DGS Dhinakaran.
 I had always desired to attend his meeting.
 We attended the last day’s meeting with Subodh and his mom.
 Although they were Hindus, they had great respect for Brother DGS Dhinakaran.
 On the day of the meeting, there was a huge crowd, probably in lakhs.
 Brother Paul Dhinakaran shared the message first, followed by Brother D.G.S Dhinakaran.
 He called out the names of the people during prayer time.
 The atmosphere was charged with God’s power.
 After the service, there was a beautiful Alleluia song by the choir.